 Upcoming Events

-Save the date for the next Ogallala Aquifer Program Annual Meeting: Week of February 24-28, 2025 in Lubbock, Tx.
+Save the date for the next Ogallala Aquifer Program Annual Meeting: February 26-27, 2025 at the National Ranching Heritage Center in Lubbock, Tx.

 Recent News